nodejs/node/doc/guides/collaborator-guide.md

 ### Waiting for approvals

 Before landing pull requests, allow 48 hours for input from other Collaborators.
-Certain types of pull requests can be fast-tracked and may land after a shorter delay.
+Certain types of pull requests can be fast-tracked and can land after a shorter delay.
 For example:

 * Focused changes that affect only documentation and/or the test suite:
   * `code-and-learn` tasks often fall into this category.
-  * `good-first-issue` pull requests may also be suitable.
+  * `good-first-issue` pull requests might also be suitable.
 * Changes that fix regressions:
   * Regressions that break the workflow (red CI or broken compilation).
   * Regressions that happen right before a release, or reported soon after.

 To propose fast-tracking a pull request, apply the `fast-track` label.
-Then add a comment that Collaborators may upvote.
+Then add a comment that Collaborators can upvote.

 If someone disagrees with the fast-tracking request, remove the label.
 Do not fast-track the pull request in that case.

-The pull request may be fast-tracked if two Collaborators approve the fast-tracking request.
+The pull request can be fast-tracked if two Collaborators approve the fast-tracking request.
 To land, the pull request itself still needs two Collaborator approvals and a passing CI.

-Collaborators may request fast-tracking of pull requests they did not author.
+Collaborators can request fast-tracking of pull requests they did not author.
 In that case only, the request itself is also one fast-track approval.
 Upvote the comment anyway to avoid any doubt.